Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/03/monitor-replication-with-datadog-and-dogstatsd.md

 }
 ```

-In this code, if I get no stats back it means replication has been accidentally switched off – or “disaster”.
+In this code, if I get no stats back it means replication has been accidentally switched off - or "disaster".
 I am setting the subscribers to zero and the status to 6 (error) in this case.
-In all other cases, I’m reporting back the numbers for the subscription.
+In all other cases, I'm reporting back the numbers for the subscription.

-I am using a couple of hard-coded values and a some little helper methods in the example above for brevity, the helper methods are shown below for completeness – but you can do better than this in production code!
+I am using a couple of hard-coded values and a some little helper methods in the example above for brevity, the helper methods are shown below for completeness - but you can do better than this in production code!

 ```csharp
 private int GetIntFromReader(IDataReader reader, string key)